The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Introduction

-On texts, self-supervised objectives are rather effective thanks to enormous text data with high information density, but such supervised tasks are still used in many cases, machine translation (MT) being an often-seen one.
-CoVe \cite{DBLP:conf/nips/McCannBXS17}, a pioneer of the current PTLM paradigm, leverages the encoder of a pretrained sequence-to-sequence (seq2seq) MT model and achieved the then state-of-the-art on various downstream tasks. \citet{DBLP:journals/coling/BelinkovDDSG20} further validate language capabilities of MT on morphological, syntactic, and semantic levels, and T5 \cite{DBLP:journals/jmlr/RaffelSRLNMZLL20} uses an ensemble of supervised tasks including MT.
-Also, by bridging different languages, MT enjoys advantages on cross-lingual generation, and commonly serves as a pretraining or auxiliary task on cross-lingual text summarization \cite{DBLP:conf/emnlp/ZhuWWZZWZ19,DBLP:conf/ijcnlp/XuZSZH20}.
+On texts, self-supervised objectives are rather effective thanks to enormous text data with high information density, but supervised tasks are still used in many cases, machine translation (MT) being an often-seen one.
+A pioneer of the current PTLM paradigm, CoVe \cite{DBLP:conf/nips/McCannBXS17}, is a seq2seq model pretrained on MT that achieved the then state-of-the-art on various downstream tasks. \citet{DBLP:journals/coling/BelinkovDDSG20} further validate language capabilities of MT on morphological, syntactic, and semantic levels, and T5 \cite{DBLP:journals/jmlr/RaffelSRLNMZLL20} uses an ensemble of supervised tasks including MT.
 Furthermore, when trained with inputs of multiple languages, the model encoder may align and push representations for inputs in different languages with similar meaning together to have the same output in the target language, thanks to the guidance from paired data \cite{DBLP:journals/tacl/JohnsonSLKWCTVW17,DBLP:conf/rep4nlp/SchwenkD17}.
-With this semantic-centric language agnosticity, such an encoder can be directly applied to another language in downstream tasks \cite{DBLP:journals/corr/abs-1809-04686}.
-Following that, MT-based tasks prove effective and outperform multilingual self-supervised models on a wide range of downstream tasks like cross-lingual natural language inference, question answering, and bi-text mining \cite{DBLP:conf/nips/ConneauL19,DBLP:journals/tacl/ArtetxeS19,DBLP:conf/aaai/Chi0WWMH20, DBLP:conf/acl/KaleSAXCJ20}.
+With this semantic-centric language agnosticity, such an encoder can achieve few/zero-shot transfer to another language in downstream tasks \cite{DBLP:journals/corr/abs-1809-04686}.

-Inspired by those works, we hypothesize that the counterpart of multilingual MT on speech, i.e., E2E speech translation (ST) that directly maps speech of various languages to texts in other languages, will also be effective as a pretraining task on E2E SLU, for three critical advantages:
+Inspired by those works, we hypothesize that the counterpart of multilingual MT on speech, i.e., E2E multilingual speech translation (ST) that directly maps speech of various languages to texts in other languages, will also be effective as a pretraining task on E2E SLU, for three critical advantages:

-1. It requires high-level understanding of the utterance as an interpreter must “understand” it before interpreting it into a different language, unlike ASR that transcribes speech verbatim and MLM on phonetic units that needs less semantic understanding.
+1. It requires high-level understanding as an interpreter must “understand” the utterance before interpreting it into a different language, unlike ASR that transcribes speech verbatim and MLM on phonetic units that needs less semantic understanding.

-2. It captures the long-term dependency and a global view of the full utterance, in contrast to ASR and MLM on text and speech, which can often be resolved with local contexts.
+2. It captures long-term dependency and a global view of the full input, in contrast to ASR and MLM which can often be resolved with local context.

 3. It enables better cross-lingual transfer in comparison with multilingual ASR models and self-supervised PTLMs without the supervision that promotes language agnosticity.